 Akhil Soman, a current student in CEERE, is studying electric demand forecasting and battery discharge scheduling and working to develop an algorithm that predicts demand and schedules the optimal discharge time.
 This research will be applied to the lithium-ion battery pack that is in the process of being installed on the UMass campus.
 The unit cost charged by the utility for demand changes during the day based on the systemwide demand, so using the battery to offset electricity imports during peak periods will reduce the demand charges paid by the University.

 Thermodynamic Analysis of a Combined Cycle District Heating System

-Recent graduate Sharan Suresh is performing a thermodynamic analysis to assess performance of the UMass combined heat and power (CHP) district heating system.
-Energy and exergy analyses are performed based on the first and second laws of thermodynamics for power generation systems that include a 10-MW Solar combustion gas turbine, a 4-MW low-pressure steam turbine, a 2-MW high-pressure steam turbine, a 100,000 pph heat recovery steam generator (HRSG), three 125,000 pph package boilers, and auxiliary equipment.
+Recent graduate Sharan Suresh performed a thermodynamic analysis to assess performance of the UMass combined heat and power (CHP) district heating system.
+Energy and exergy analyses were performed based on the first and second laws of thermodynamics for power generation systems that include a 10-MW Solar combustion gas turbine, a 4-MW low-pressure steam turbine, a 2-MW high-pressure steam turbine, a 100,000 pph heat recovery steam generator (HRSG), three 125,000 pph package boilers, and auxiliary equipment.
 The system delivers all of the steam and nearly all the electricity to the more than 200 buildings and nearly 10 million gross square feet of building space on the Amherst campus.
 The exergy analysis showed that performance improvements related to the steam generation unit operations and scheduling could lead to a 4% reduction in fuel consumption and annual cost savings of close to $130,000.

 Operational Planning in Combined Heat and Power Systems